Leedeng/SauvolaNet/README.md

 # Dependency

-SauvolaNet is written in Keras with the TensorFlow backend.
+SauvolaNet is written in the TensorFlow.

-  - Keras: 2.2.0
-  - TensorFlow: 1.8.0
+  - TensorFlow-GPU: 2.3.0

 Other versions might also work, but are not tested.